Krithik-m-codes/moghul-durbar/README.md

-# Restaurant Website
+# Moghul Durbar

-This repository contains the code and resources for the website of Moghul Durbar .
-The website serves as an online platform for the restaurant information , showcasing its menu , gallery , services, location, and more.
+This repository contains the code and resources for the website of Moghul Durbar.
+The website serves as an online platform for restaurant information, showcasing its menu, gallery, services, location, and more.

 ## Table of Contents